My Marriage Certificate Is Missing My Married Name. Now What?

 It just doesn't matter

 Most marriage certificates don't show married names.
-Instead, they'll show the current name, maiden name, or birth name.
+Instead, they'll show a current name, maiden name, or birth name.

 This is because the marriage license applications for most states don't offer spots to specify a new name after marriage.
 But this won't stop you from changing your name.